PSYC 1111: Introduction to Psychology 1

 Unit 1: An Invitation to Psychology

-Unit 4: Thinking, Memory, and Motivation
+Unit 4: Learning and Memory

-Required Text and Materials
+Required text and materials

 Open Learning Faculty Member Information

 An Open Learning Faculty Member is available to assist students.
-Primary communication is through the Learning Environment's "Mail" tool or by phone.
 Students will receive the necessary contact information at the start of the course.